 For instance, you 'll experience history with a modern twist by visiting the popular attraction known as Bube 's Brewery.
 It was originally founded by Bavarian immigrant Alois Bube, who established a brewery and the Central House Hotel in 1889.
 In continuous operation ever since, the establishment is now a microbrewery and restaurant offering guests the very best in ales, casual fare, fine dining and interactive events.

 You 'll also want to get lost along the surrounding country roads of northwestern Lancaster County to appreciate the tranquil farm scapes.
-Check out local art on the Small Town Murals Trail (which also leads into neighboring Elizabethtown) and historic covered bridges on the Historic Rivertowns & Western Villages Trail.
+Check out our historic covered bridges on the Historic Rivertowns & Western Villages Trail.

 Mount Joy Events

 - Fourth Fridays in Downtown Mount Joy, fourth Friday of every month

 - Taste of Mount Joy - Cruisin ' Cuisine, end of July